Jyotirmoy Dey: Police investigation

 On 21 February 2012, Mumbai Crime Branch chargesheeted journalist Jigna Vora (Deputy Chief of Bureau of Asian Age) under stringent provisions of Maharashtra Control of Organised Crime Act (MCOCA) and various other penal offences for her alleged role in the sensational murder.
 Besides the stringent provisions of MCOCA and the Arms Act she has also been charged under various sections of IPC including criminal conspiracy, murder and destruction of evidence.
 Jigna Vora had been under the Mumbai police's radar since 4 July 2011 after the police intercepted a conversation between Manoj, brother of Vinod Asrani, who has also been arrested and the gangster Chhota Rajan.
 The police alleged that Vora had supplied address and licence plate number of Dey's motorcycle to Chhota Rajan.
 Police claimed Vora's professional rivalry was the reason for Dey's murder.
+However, it was argued that the Police did not have a strong evidence to implicate her.
 On 27 July 2012, Jigna Vora was granted bail by a special court reasoning that she has a child to look after and is a single parent and that she had no previous criminal record.
+The 2023 TV Series Scoop deals with the story of Jigna Vora, focusing on the events leading to and after Dey's murder, her subsequent arrest and the court room proceedings.
+Jigna Vora was acquitted in 2018 by a trial court and her acquittal was upheld by Bombay High Court.
+The court concluded that the Central Bureau of Investigation (CBI) had failed to provide any direct evidence linking Vora to the 2011 killing of Dey.